-Degree Programme offered by University Partner- 3 weeks of consecutive Absence without reason for student
+- Certificate/ Diploma / Specialist / Advanced Diploma Programme- 2 weeks of consecutive Absence without reason for student - Degree / Postgraduate Programme offered by University Partner- 3 weeks of consecutive Absence without reason for student

 Students are only deemed to have been granted leave of absence upon the issue of a written letter by the school.
 Students are required to remain contactable while on leave of absence via their registered email or phone of which the contact details are on records with the school.
 It is the student's responsibilities to update the school immediately of any changes to their contact details.

-For medical treatments, all Leave Application forms together with the supporting documents MUST be submitted to the school within 5 working days of the student's return.
+For medical treatments, all Leave Application forms together with the supporting documents MUST be submitted to the school within 5 working days before and at the same day of the lesson.
 Any approves leave of absence more than 25% of a module will be advised to apply deferment of his/her study.
-Student is required to achieve at least 75% attendance requirements.